June 21-27, 2020

-Since 1972, Sequoia’s goal has been to offer young musicians the opportunity to develop their technical skills and passion for music through a program of total immersion in the world of chamber music.
+Since 1972, Sequoia’s goal has been to offer young musicians ages 12 to 20 the opportunity to develop their technical skills and passion for music through a program of total immersion in the world of chamber music.

 Instead of focusing on a single “command performance” at the conclusion of the workshop, Sequoia provides each participant with the opportunity to perform four times during each six-day session.
 Each day students are assigned to a different coach and a different group of musicians, ranging in size from a trio to an octet.
 They participate in supervised sight-reading sessions, intensive coaching sessions — totalling up to five and a half hours a day — and nightly public performances in an informal setting.